ghc/ghc/docs/users_guide/glasgow_exts.rst

 GHC has a few built-in functions with special behaviour.
 In particular:

--  :base-ref:`inline <GHC-Exts.html#v%3Ainline>`
-   allows control over inlining on a per-call-site basis.
+-  :base-ref:`GHC.Exts.inline` allows control over inlining on a per-call-site basis.

--  :base-ref:`lazy <GHC-Exts.html#v%3Alazy>` restrains the strictness analyser.
+-  :base-ref:`GHC.Exts.lazy` restrains the strictness analyser.

--  :base-ref:`oneShot <GHC-Exts.html#v%3AoneShot>`
-   gives a hint to the compiler about how often a function is being called.
+-  :base-ref:`GHC.Exts.oneShot` gives a hint to the compiler about how often a function is being called.

 .. _generic-classes: